gmetrixr/docusaurus-xracademy/gmetri-xracademy/docs/03-tutorials/05_pdf_embed.md

 ## Description

-This tutorial will go about the steps on how to add a PDF to a GMetri [experience](../../../Features/Create/experiences/).
+This tutorial will teach you how to add a PDF to a GMetri experience.

 ## Adding a PDF to a GMetri experience.